Bibi Aisha: Early life

-Aisha was born into an Afghan family in Afghanistan.
-She lost her mother at a young age.
-When she was twelve, her father promised her to a Taliban fighter as compensation in a practice called baad, for a murder committed by a member of Aisha's family.
-She was forced to marry this man at the age of fourteen.
-Her husband and his family abused her.
-At the age of eighteen, she fled the abuse, but she was caught by the police, jailed for five months, and returned to her father, who then returned her to her husband.
-As revenge for her escape, Aisha's father-in-Law, husband and three other men of the family took Aisha to the mountains, cut off her nose and ears and left her to die.
+Aisha was born in 1991 into a Mohammadzai family in Afghanistan.
+Her mother died when she was 2; she was sent to live with relatives shortly after.
+When she was 12, her father arranged a marriage between Aisha and a Taliban fighter in a practice called baad to repay a social debt from a murder committed by a member of Aisha's family.
+Aisha and the man were married when she was 14.
+Her husband and his family were abusive towards Aisha; she was physically abused, treated like a servant, and forced to sleep in an outbuilding with the family's animals.
+At the age of 18, she fled the abuse, but she was caught by the police, jailed for five months, and returned to her father, who then returned her to her husband.
+As revenge for her escape, Aisha's father-in-law, husband, and three other men of the family took Aisha to the mountains, cut off her nose and ears, and left her to die.
 She crawled to her uncle's house but was refused help.
 She was finally offered asylum by her father and her grandfather who brought her to a U.S. military base.

 Appearances in American news

 Aisha's story first appeared in The Daily Beast in December 2009, which prompted many doctors to offer free help and reconstructive surgeries.
-The Grossmann Burn Foundation in California pledged to perform the necessary surgeries and began organizing for her visa in spring 2010.
+The Grossmann Burn Foundation in California pledged to perform the necessary surgeries and began organizing for her visa in the spring of 2010.

 In March 2010, Diane Sawyer of ABC News covered her story, which she would revisit in 2014.

 Aisha was featured on the August 2010 cover of Time magazine and in the corresponding article, "Afghan Women and the Return of the Taliban."
 The cover image generated enormous international controversy.
 The image and the accompanying cover title, "What Happens if We Leave Afghanistan", fueled debate about the Afghan War.
 Her cover photo was taken by the South African photographer Jodi Bieber and awarded the World Press Photo Award in 2010.
 This image of Aisha is sometimes compared to the Afghan Girl photograph of Sharbat Gula taken by Steve McCurry.